Online Banking Login Help

 If you cannot see the login section at the top of this page then you need to delete your temporary internet files or clear your cache.
 If you do not know how to do that then please click on the link below for the browser you're using to access the Bank's website:

-Bank of Franklin County is concerned about the security of your identity and confidential information.
+Bank of Franklin County places a high priority on the security of your identity and confidential information.
 Fraudsters are continually devising new, sophisticated techniques to mine personal information from consumers that may be used for identity theft and other criminal purposes.
-It is our intent to use this page to keep you informed about current phishing techniques and to offer tips to help identify and avoid these and other scams online.
+Below are links to keep you informed about current phishing techniques and tips to help identify and avoid these and other scams online.

 There are currently numerous fraudulent emails in circulation claiming to be from the FDIC that direct the recipient to click on a link within the email.
 The FDIC does not issue unsolicited email to consumers.
 Recipients should consider the intent of the email as an attempt to collect personal or confidential information, or to load malicious software onto the recipient’s computer.
 Do NOT follow the link in the fraudulent email or open any attachments associated with the email.